-Employee related cost as a percentage of total expenditure equals 33.40 % and is within the norm for this category of expenditure, it will be carefully managed over the MTREF to ensure that it remains within acceptable limits.
+Employee related cost as a percentage of total expenditure equals 33.45 % and is within the norm for this category of expenditure, it will be carefully managed over the MTREF to ensure that it remains within acceptable limits.

-Considering the economic circumstances that we find ourselves in, and in accordance with the National Treasury guidelines, the council's tariff increases have been limited to approximately 4.5 per cent on all services except for electricity where the increase is currently estimated to be 14.59%, this is subject to NERSA confirmation of the bulk Eskom increase which is currently anticipated to be 17.8%.
-It needs to be emphasised that the final municipal tariff increase will only be determined once the final tariff increase is confirmed by the National Energy Regulator.
+Considering the economic circumstances that we find ourselves in, and in accordance with the National Treasury guidelines, the council's tariff increases have been limited to approximately 4.5 per cent on all services except for electricity where the increase will be 14.59%, NERSA has confirmation in its final guideline paper to municipalities that the bulk Eskom increase would be 17.8%.
+It is therefore necessary to implement an increase of 14.59% to municipal consumers to recover the high increase in purchase price to ensure the financial viability and sustainability of the electricity service.